kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 -- Validation 3: INTERSECT operation verification
 SELECT 'Employees in Both Projects and Orders' AS Metric, COUNT(*) AS Count FROM (
-    SELECT DISTINCT EmployeeID FROM EmployeeProjects WHERE IsActive = 1 INTERSECT
+    SELECT DISTINCT e.EmployeeID FROM EmployeeProjects WHERE IsActive = 1
+    INTERSECT
-    SELECT DISTINCT EmployeeID FROM Orders WHERE IsActive = 1 ) AS cross_functional;
+    SELECT DISTINCT e.EmployeeID FROM Orders WHERE IsActive = 1
+) AS cross_functional;
 ```